Sham’s unnecessarily great big draft board: Point guards

 In the 11 games Irving played as a Dukie, only four games were cakewalks; Hampton, Colgate, Oregon, and Miami Ohio.
 The rest of his games came against Princeton (a tournament team, if not on the level of others), Butler, Michigan State, Michigan, Arizona, Marquette and Kansas State.
 This meant matchups against decent-to-good defenders such as Shawn Vanzant, Shelvin Mack, Jacob Pullen, Darius Morris, Kalin Lucas, Keith Appling, Doug Davis and Momo Jones, amongst others.
 And yet in those seven games, Irving averaged 19.4 points, 4,7 assists and 1.6 steals on 51% shooting.

 A point guard with adequate size, good speed, a 70% true shooting percentage and a 36.2 PER ticks every box.
-Irving handles, run the offense, defends well, takes only good shots, sets up, creates, scores in the clutch, shoots, drives and leads.
+Irving handles, run the offence, defends well, takes only good shots, sets up, creates, scores in the clutch, shoots, drives and leads.
 He is miles and miles ahead of the curve, even if average size and physical tools supposedly limit his upside.
 (And they haven’t for Chris Paul.)
 It matters not if he is better as a scorer than a passer – Irving reads the game like a point guard, and makes only good decisions.
 If there are any flaws, they have not been exposed yet.

 But what will be exposed, allegedly, is Kyrie Irving exposed.
 Another year, another NBA genitals drama.